adudleyssf/adudleyssf.github.io/index.md

 ## Currently

-Right now I am wrapping up highschool and am at softstackfactory working on the ride-share by SSF app.
+I am currently at SoftStack Factory, it is a twelve week coding camp where I have learned JavaScript and frameworks to make hybrid mobile apps with backends to support the application.

 ## Education
 `2012-2016`